-7.2 Are there any particularly noteworthy issues around the application and enforcement of copyright in relation to digital content (for example, when a work is deemed to be made available to the public online, hyperlinking, etc.)?
+7.2 Are there any particularly noteworthy issues around the application and enforcement of copyright in relation to digital content (for example, when a work is deemed to be made available to the public online, hyperlinking, in NFTs or the metaverse, etc.)?

 There are currently no noteworthy issues around the application and enforcement of copyright in relation to digital content.
 7.3 Have there been any decisions or changes of law regarding the role of copyright in relation to artificial intelligence systems, including the use of copyright in those systems and/or any work generated by those systems?

-No, there have been no decisions or changes of law regarding the role of copyright in relation to artificial intelligence systems.
+No, there have been no decisions or changes to the law regarding the role of copyright in relation to artificial intelligence systems.

-Olumide Osundolire is a Partner at Banwo & Ighodalo and has excellent experience in Intellectual Property ("IP"), Technology and Media & Entertainment law.
+Olumide Osundolire is a Partner at Banwo & Ighodalo and has excellent experience in Intellectual Property ("IP"), Technology, Media & Entertainment law.
 He has advised in numerous local, as well as cross-border and multi-jurisdictional transactions involving brand registration, transfer, commercialisation, protection and enforcement in Nigeria and other African jurisdictions.

-He is currently advising a Nigerian fashion and footwear company regarding trademarks protection, as well as licensing and distribution agreements with a US company.
+He currently leads a team that is advising a production company on the production of a film and the negotiation of a distribution licence with a major VOD platform.
+He is also currently advising a Nigerian fashion and footwear company regarding trademarks protection, as well as licensing and distribution agreements with a US company.
 He is also advising a Digital Collective Management Organisation services provider on various issues including intellectual property matters.
 During the recent acquisition of a leading flour mill in Nigeria by an international conglomerate, he led the IP advisory in the cross-border transaction.
 The team conducted an audit of the target company's IP portfolio and negotiated key contractual and regulatory terms including the IP assignment and licence agreements.

-Olumide is a member of several Intellectual Property oriented associations, including the Intellectual Property Law Association of Nigeria (IPLAN) and Anti-Counterfeiting Collaboration, Nigeria.
+Olumide is a member of several Intellectual Property oriented associations, including the Intellectual Property Law Association of Nigeria ("IPLAN") and the Anti-Counterfeiting Collaboration, Nigeria.